httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 To facilitate signature validation, the Signature-Input field value MUST contain the same serialized value used in generating the signature base's `@signature-params` value.
 Note that parameter order MUST be preserved.

 The signer MAY include the Signature-Input field as a trailer to facilitate signing a message after its content has been processed by the signer.
-However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the Signature-Input field be included only as a header to avoid signatures being inadvertently stripped from a message.
+However, since intermediaries are allowed to drop trailers as per {{HTTP}}, it is RECOMMENDED that the Signature-Input field be included only as a header to avoid signatures being inadvertently stripped from a message.

 Multiple Signature-Input fields MAY be included in a single HTTP message.
 The signature labels MUST be unique across all field values.